Paratransit Peer Review

 How will RTD ensure it fully engages all members of the community who depend on its paratransit services?

-RTD has provided multiple communications to currently registered paratransit customers about the engagement process.
-Over the last six months, information and updates have been emailed to customers and provided using the agency’s interactive voice response (IVR) telephone system.
+RTD has provided multiple communications to currently certified paratransit customers about the engagement process.
+Over the last nine months, information and updates have been emailed to customers and provided using the agency’s interactive voice response (IVR) telephone system.
 IVR allows customers without access to email to receive a text or phone call with a pre-recorded message.
-Additionally, RTD has provided updates during Board meetings and posted information on its website at rtd-denver.com/paratransit-peer-review.
+Additionally, RTD has provided updates during Operations, Safety and Security Committee and Board meetings and posted information on its website at rtd-denver.com/paratransit-peer-review.

 When will final recommendations be available for review by the community?

-The initial customer feedback and public engagement period closed in mid-October.
-On the basis of that customer feedback, as well as extensive data and industry analysis, RTD developed a set of initial recommendations.
-Those preliminary recommendations were presented to the Board of Directors in November at the Operations, Safety and Security Committee and posted on the Paratransit Peer Review webpage.
-A second round of customer feedback is being solicited at this time, via public meetings, an online outreach form, and other means.
-The current timeline is to present final recommendations to the Board of Directors in February 2025.
+On the basis of customer feedback, as well as extensive data and industry analysis, RTD developed a set of initial recommendations.
+Those preliminary recommendations were presented to the Board of Directors in November 2024 at the Operations, Safety and Security (OSS) Committee meeting and posted on the Paratransit Peer Review webpage.
+A second round of customer feedback was solicited in December 2024 and January 2025, via public meetings, an online outreach form, and other means.
+Recommendations were presented to the OSS Committee, and discussions are planned with key community stakeholders in June 2025.
+The current timeline is to present final recommendations to the Board of Directors in July 2025.

 Why is Access-on-Demand referred to as a premium supplemental service?